photoprism/photoprism-docs/docs/user-guide/sync/mobile-devices.md

-# Syncing with Mobile Devices #
+# Syncing with Mobile Devices

-To sync photos and videos on your phone with PhotoPrism, you can use any app that supports WebDAV.
+You can use any app that supports the WebDAV protocol to synchronize photos and videos between your phone and PhotoPrism.

+Based on our own experience, we can highly recommend [PhotoSync](https://link.photoprism.app/photosync) as it is one of the most feature-rich and stable apps currently available for iOS and Android.

+A number of [other apps](#other-apps) you can try are listed below.

 !!! tldr ""
-    You can disable WebDAV in the [advanced settings](../settings/advanced.md).
+    WebDAV access can be disabled under [Settings > Advanced](../settings/advanced.md).
 Since it requires write permissions and authentication, the built-in WebDAV server is automatically disabled when running in [read-only](../../getting-started/config-options.md#feature-flags) or [public mode](../../getting-started/config-options.md#authentication).

-## PhotoSync ##
+## Using PhotoSync

-We recommend [PhotoSync](https://link.photoprism.app/photosync) which is available for Android and iOS.

-### Set PhotoPrism or WebDAV as Target ###
+### Set PhotoPrism or WebDAV as Target

 1. Open PhotoSync and click :material-cog-outline:
 2. Click *Configure*